-120 The TOE shall meet the requirement "Failure with preservation of secure state (FPT_FLS.1)" as specified below.
+117 The TOE shall meet the requirement "Failure with preservation of secure state (FPT_FLS.1)" as specified below.

-FPT_FLS.1 Failure with preservation of secure state

-Dependencies: ADV_SPM.1 informal TOE security policy model

-FPT_FLS.1.1 The TSF shall preserve a secure state when the following types of failures occur: exposure to operating conditions which may not be tolerated according to the requirement Limited fault tolerance (FRU_FLT.2) and where therefore a malfunction could occur.
+FPT_FLS.1 Failure with preservation of secure state Hierarchical to: No other components.
+Dependencies: ADV_SPM.1 informal TOE security policy model FPT_FLS.1.1 The TSF shall preserve a secure state when the following types of failures occur: exposure to operating conditions which may not be tolerated according to the requirement Limited fault tolerance (FRU_FLT.2) and where therefore a malfunction could occur.
 Refinement: The term "failure" above also covers "circumstances".
 The TOE prevents failures for the "circumstances" defined above.